-In addition, there is a suggestion that they use sharp practices.
-According to MoneySavingExpert website, Restons Solicitors are known for using “Back Door CCJs”.
+In addition, there is a suggestion that they use sharp practices and have a very aggressive policy.
+According to MoneySavingExpert’s website, Restons Solicitors Limited are known for using “Back Door CCJs”.

 Back Door CCJs are a sneaky way for someone to obtain a CCJ without you knowing about it.
-Basically, they serve the court papers at one of your previous addresses even though they know your current address.
+Basically, they serve the court papers at a previous address of yours even though they know your current address.

-When they do this, you don’t know that you are being taken to court and therefore you do not have an opportunity to defend yourself.
+When they do this, you are unaware that legal action is being taken against you on account of the fact that you never saw the papers.
+Therefore, you do not have an opportunity to defend yourself.

 Once a CCJ has been issued it costs £250 to try to have it set aside, so many people who have had a Back Door CCJ issued against them end up giving in and paying the debt even though they may not actually have been liable for it.

-Essentially, if Restons Solicitors have contacted you, you can expect them to play hardball.
+Essentially, if Restons Solicitors Limited has contacted you, you can expect them to play hardball.
 They’ll be using every trick in the book and might even be using some tricks that aren’t in the book.